Hello and welcome

 to Ireland’s Own.

-Enjoy the read, stay safe, and I will look forward to talking to you all again next week.
+Enjoy the reading, and I will look forward to talking to you all again next week, all being well.

 Seán Nolan, Editor, Ireland’s Own